Short term lets licensing

 Ensure you have read the following pages before applying for a licence.

-After 1 October 2022, new operators of short-term let accommodation must have a licence before taking any bookings or receiving guests.
-This also applies to existing operators who establish new short-term let accommodation after 1 October 2022.
+Since 1 October 2022, new operators of short-term let accommodation must have a licence before taking any bookings or receiving guests.

 It is a criminal offence to operate a short-term let without a licence, and you could be fined up to £2,500.

-The new law applies to short-term let accommodation, with exceptions that are set out in the legislation, and in guidance on the gov.scot Guidance for hosts and operators (updated 30/06/23) page.
+The legislation applies to short-term let accommodation, with exceptions that are set out in the legislation, and further guidance on this can be found on the Scottish Government's guidance, found on the Scottish Government's short term lets licensing scheme page.
 Short-term let accommodation requiring a licence includes rooms let in your own home, holiday cottages, guest houses, B&Bs and unconventional accommodation such as pods and yurts.

 Short Term Let Control Areas

-Badenoch and Strathspey (Ward 20) is expected to become a Short Term Let Control Area.
+Badenoch and Strathspey (Ward 20) was designated as a Short Term Let Control Area on 4 March 2024.

 Before you begin your application